-Drifting negative ions - Invented by Dr. C. Jeff Martoff of Temple University [16], the use of negative ions to drift ionization to the readout plane reduces the diffusion of ionization to thermal values in all 3 dimensions [14][15][17] compared to electron drift [18].
-This enables NITPCs to have a longer drift distance (thus a larger volume for a given area of readout) and a lower energy threshold without sacrificing directional sensitivity [19][20].
-Typical ion drift velocities (5×10^{-3} cm/s[15]) are several orders of magnitude slower than typical electron drift velocities (1 cm/s [18]) making for a slow detector.
+Drifting negative ions - Invented by Dr. C. Jeff Martoff of Temple University [17], the use of negative ions to drift ionization to the readout plane reduces diffusion to thermal values in all three dimensions [15][16][18] compared to electron drift [19].
+This enables NITPCs to have a longer drift distance (thus a larger volume for a given area of readout) and a lower energy threshold without sacrificing directional sensitivity [20][21].
+Typical ion drift velocities ( $5 \times 10^{-3}$ cm/ $\mu$ s [16]) are several orders of magnitude slower than typical electron drift velocities (1 cm/ $\mu$ s [19]) making for a slow detector.

-Directional Signatures - NITPCs are sensitive to the predicted sidereal modulation in WIMP direction [14].
-At the location of DRIFT in the Boulby mine in England over a sidereal day (23 hours, 56 minutes cycle), the average direction of the WIMP velocity vectors relative to the detector, changes from roughly pointing south to roughly pointing down (towards the center of the Earth) [14].
-The recoils caused by WIMPs will, on average, align with the direction of the average of WIMP vector vectors [21].
+Directional Signatures - NITPCs are sensitive to the predicted sidereal modulation in WIMP direction [15].
+At the location of DRIFT in the Boulby mine in England over a sidereal day (23 hours, 56 minutes cycle), the average direction of the WIMP velocity vectors relative to the detector, changes from roughly pointing south to roughly pointing down (towards the center of the Earth) [15].
+The recoils caused by WIMPs will, on average, align with the direction of the average of WIMP vectors [22].
 The robustness of this sidereal modulation as a signature for WIMPs resides in the practical impossibility of backgrounds (24 hours cycle) mimicking this effect over a year.

 In practice, observing the directional signature is difficult.
-In DRIFT's gas mixtures, for instance, typical heavy (F and S) recoils from ~100 GeV/ c^2 WIMPs are of order 1-2 mm long [22] while the fiducial volume is ~1 m3 with 50 cm maximum drift distance and a 0.7 mm maximum thermal diffusion RMS [15].
+In DRIFT's gas mixtures, for instance, typical heavy (F and S) recoils from ~100 GeV/c WIMPs are of order 1-2 mm long [23] while the fiducial volume is ~1 m with 50 cm maximum drift distance and a 0.7 mm maximum thermal diffusion RMS [16].
 There are two strategies for observing this directional signature.
 The first involves measuring recoil track range components, x, y and z.
-At thresholds relevant to dark matter and with a full-sized DRIFT detector, the DRIFT collaboration has been able to observe this range component signature using neutron induced recoils [19].
-The second, stronger, methodology, which involves using the differential ionization along the recoil track to identify the vector direction, or "head-tail," of the track, has also been observed [20].
-As discussed below, we now operate with a mixture of CS_2 and CS_2 with unique properties.
-Recent papers demonstrate that these signatures are preserved in these gas mixtures [23][20].
+At thresholds relevant to dark matter and with a full-sized DRIFT detector, the DRIFT collaboration has been able to observe this range component signature using neutron induced recoils [20].
+The second, stronger, methodology, which involves using the differential ionization along the recoil track to identify the vector direction, or "head-tail," of the track, has also been observed [21].
+As discussed below, we now operate with a mixture of CS2 and O2 with unique properties.
+Recent papers demonstrate that these signatures are preserved in these gas mixtures [24][21].
 Many other groups have measured the directional signals albeit by drifting electrons and with consequently worse results [12].

 Gamma/Electron/Muon Rejection - The gamma rejection capability of a NITPC relies on the well-known physics of ionizing radiation.
-Nuclear recoils have short tracks with high ionization density relative to Compton recoil electrons [14].
+Nuclear recoils produce short tracks with high ionization density relative to Compton recoil electrons [15].
 DRIFT detectors use ionization density as a trigger.
-By raising the ionization-density threshold it has been shown that the detector essentially never triggers (rejection factor of better than 2×10-7 [24]) on the high background of Compton recoil electrons, but still retains high efficiency for nuclear recoil events [25].
+By raising the ionization density threshold it has been shown that the detector essentially never triggers (rejection factor of better than $2 \times 10^{-7}$ [25]) on the high background of Compton recoil electrons, but still retains high efficiency for nuclear recoil events [26].
 For the same reason NITPCs are insensitive to muons.